Kritika59/stock-margin/README.md

 Conclusion
 This project provides an efficient way to access and analyze option chain data for financial instruments, helping traders make informed decisions based on margin and premium calculations.

-sql
-Copy code

-Feel free to copy this Markdown code into a file named `README.md` in your GitH